VladZg/OneginSort/Readme.md

 # OneginSort

- Program that sorts text lines in two orders.
+ Program sorts text lines in two orders: forward and backward.

 ## How to build project